TheSandDog/Decalang/README.md

 Dl is a fast language, easy to use and beginner friendly since it only has 15 keywords to memorize.

-Here is a simple code in three different languages including decalang.
+Here is a simple code of decalang.

 **Decalang**